Frequently asked questions

 Is this research ethical?

-This project has received full ethics approval from the Griffith University Human Research Ethics Committee (GU ref: 2020/927).
+This project received full ethics approval from the Griffith University Human Research Ethics Committee (GU ref: 2020/927).

 Before starting a new project involving human participants (e.g. interviewees), researchers must seek ethical clearance from their institutions.
 This process involves outlining the background and experience of the researchers, how participants will be found and communicated with, and how information will be collected, stored, analysed and distributed.
 These applications are reviewed by university ethics committees, who ensure that researchers are conducting research in a way that abides by the National Statement on Ethical Conduct in Human Research.
 You can find out more about the ethics of this project on the Consent information page.